TheGodSkill/PyTools/README.md

 # PyTools
 PyTools is a collection of useful Python scripts that can be used for a variety of purposes.
 It includes a refresh rate checker, dead pixel checker, and webcam checker.

-## Please only use the launcher.py, the .py files in the functions folder are JUST FOR TROUBLESHOOTING or adding functions yourself!

 # Installation
 To install PyTools, you'll need to have Python 3 installed on your machine.
 You can download the latest version of Python 3 from the official Python website: https://www.python.org/downloads/